 1. Recall that graphs of tree width at most 1 are those without a $K_3$ minor (trees) and graphs of tree width at most 2 are those without a $K_4$ minor (series parallel graphs).
-Prove that for every p there is a finite list of forbidden minors (that depends on p) such that graphs of tree width at most p are those without any of these subgraphs as a minor.
+Prove that for every p there is a finite list of forbidden minors (that depends on p)

+such that graphs of tree width at most p are those without any of these subgraphs as a minor.

-- 2. Prove the following approximate min-max relation between treewidth and grid minors for every graph, its treewidth (which is a minimization problem) is "approximately" related to the size of its largest grid minor. - (a) If a graph has a k by k grid as a minor, then it has treewidth at least $\Omega(k)$ . - (b) If a graph has treewidth more than p then if has an f(p) by f(p) grid as a minor, for some nonnegative function f(p) that tends to infinity as p grows.
-(Hint: show that for every planar graph H there is a large enough grid for which H is a minor, and use Theorem "planar minor".
-You need not specify f explicitly, and in fact it is still not known what the best f can be in this relation.)
+- 2. Prove the following approximate min-max relation between treewidth and grid minors for every graph, its treewidth (which is a minimization problem) is "approximately" related to the size of its largest grid minor. - (a) If a graph has a k by k grid as a minor, then it has treewidth at least $\Omega(k)$ . - (b) If a graph has treewidth more than p then it has an f(p) by f(p) grid as a minor, for some nonnegative function f(p) that tends to infinity as p grows. - 3.
+Show that for every planar graph H there is a large enough grid for which H is a minor.
+(As a consequence, proving the Theorem "planar minor" in the special case that H is required to be a grid implies the theorem for all planar H.)